artmg/lubuild/help/configure/write-Distro-to-flash.md

 ## Ubuntu and derivatives ##

+### Disks utility

+If you prefer a GUI alternative, you may find the gnome Disks utility's "Restore Partition Image" option simple.
+It works for partition images.

+Still need to validate if it works for whole disk (multi-partition including table) images.
+Also, as it installs no bootloader, it might only work with UEFI, not with older BIOS-only systems, depending on whether the image includes a bootloader.

+### Choice = Safer - mkusb

 Browsing in pcmanfm in the folder containing the ISO image, press F4 for a terminal

-### Choice = Safer - mkusb

 ```
 # type and tab after this to choose filename